isamkids3/dashboard/README.md

 # Dashboard
-A dashboard I created during my internship at TrackerHero.
+An EXAMPLE dashboard I created during my internship at TrackerHero while LEARNING frameworks.
 I created this dashboard using an external reference to practice and learn Vuetify and JavaScript.